SignalK/specification/gitbook-docs/streaming_api.md

 #### Streaming: TCP sockets

-A signalk server MAY stream signalk-delta over a TCP socket.
+A Signal K server MAY stream signalk-delta over a TCP socket.

 When signalk-delta is streamed over a TCP socket:

-1. The first character of each signalk-delta message MUST be the openning curly bracket (char(123), '{').
-2. Each signalk-delta message MUST be terminated by a carriage return and new line (char(10) + char(13), '\r\n') sent after the final closing curly bracket (char(125), '}').
+1. Each signalk-delta message MUST be terminated by a carriage return and new line (char(10) + char(13), '\r\n') sent immediatly after the final closing curly bracket (char(125), '}').
+2. The first character of each signalk-delta message SHOULD be the openning curly bracket (char(123), '{').
 3. The server SHOULD send signalk-delta in a compact manner with any unnessesary white space removed.
-4. The server MAY also send sentences for other protocals (e.g. NMEA0183) interleaved with the signalk-delta messages provided that sentences of the other protocal:
-  a) Can not start with a curly bracket first character and
-  b) Are terminated by a carriage retrun and new line (char(10) + char(13), '\r\n')
-5. The client MUST not assume that only signalk-delta will be sent over the socket.